expressjs/session/README.md

 **Note** If both `expires` and `maxAge` are set in the options, then the last one defined in the object is what is used.

+##### cookie.partitioned

+Specifies the `boolean` value for the [`Partitioned` `Set-Cookie`](rfc-cutler-httpbis-partitioned-cookies) attribute.
+When truthy, the `Partitioned` attribute is set, otherwise it is not.
+By default, the `Partitioned` attribute is not set.

+**Note** This is an attribute that has not yet been fully standardized, and may change in the future.
+This also means many clients may ignore this attribute until they understand it.

+More information about can be found in [the proposal](https://github.com/privacycg/CHIPS).

 ##### cookie.path

 Specifies the value for the `Path` `Set-Cookie`.
 By default, this is set to `'/'`, which